ZimdVienna/Robo4girls/README.md

 for example, write this in the input field and press send: <b>M1:</b>

 <b>If you do not have a buzzer:</b>
 If you do not have a buzzer you can still test the setup and play "the parrot game" with your Micro:bit.
 Write what ever short text you like (< 19 letters followed by a ":") and click the send button.
-The micro:bit should repeat what you sent it and add an OK.
+The micro:bit will scroll the text you sent it and send "OK" when finished.

 for example, write this in the input field and press send: <b>You are fun!:</b>